humbruno/humbruno.github.io/qrcode/README.md

 After some researching, I found out that by applying a min-heigh of 100vh to the body could accomplish this (credits to Colt Steele!).

-Truth be told, I don't fully understand why this was possible by setting the min-heigh to 100vh and I definitely have put this down as a topic of research and if there are any other alternatives to accomplish this effect in a page that contains a single item center at the middle of the screen.
+Truth be told, I don't fully understand why this was possible by setting the min-height to 100vh and I definitely have put this down as a topic of research and if there are any other alternatives to accomplish this effect in a page that contains a single item center at the middle of the screen.

 This is the final code I ended up using on the body selector to align the card vertically and horizontally: